akemin-dayo/simject/README.md

 1. Change your `TARGET` variable to `TARGET = simulator:clang` (you may optionally specify the SDK/deployment versions)

-1. If you want to support 32-bit iOS Simulators (in addition to 64-bit), add `ARCH = x86_64 i386` to your Makefile.
-If you are fine without 32-bit support, then simply add `ARCH = x86_64`.
+1. If you want to support 32-bit iOS Simulators (in addition to 64-bit), add `ARCHS = x86_64 i386` to your Makefile.
+If you are fine without 32-bit support, then simply add `ARCHS = x86_64`.

 1. `make` your project and copy `.theos/obj/iphone_simulator/$YOUR_TWEAK.dylib` to `/opt/simject/$YOUR_TWEAK.dylib`

-1. If there is already `/opt/simject/$YOUR_TWEAK.dylib`, you have to delete it first before copying
+1. If there is already `/opt/simject/$YOUR_TWEAK.dylib`, you have to delete it first before copying.

 1. Also make sure to copy `$YOUR_TWEAK.plist` to `/opt/simject/$YOUR_TWEAK.plist`. simject will not load your tweak if you miss this step!